libcoolsocket/specs/README.md

         ; BINARY ZERO

 operation-id      = integer
-        ; A unique ID specifying the operation number ; for a given operation.
+        ; A unique ID specifying the operation
+        ; a <packet-data> is intended for.

+length-total      = length
+        ; The body length in total when packet is
+        ; delivered completely.

+length-chunked    = 0x00000000
+        ; Denotes that the total length is unknown
+        ; when the flags include <flag-chunked>.
+        ;
+        ; This doesn't cover a packet with 0 <length-total>.

-data              = BIT
+data              = 8BIT
+        ; A data is a byte.

 state             = operation-id (state-none / state-close / state-cancel / (state-info state))